albertino80/bppgrid/README.md

 ### Todo
 - [ ] Parametrize project for avoid ```QT += sql``` if not needed
 - [ ] Test other database drivers
-- [ ] Add linked component to filter data
+- [ ] Add a component to filter data
 - [ ] Column reordering (Study a mobile friendly interface)